includeos/documentation/Getting-started.rst

     export INCLUDEOS_PREFIX=<HOME FOLDER>/includeos
     export PATH=$PATH:$INCLUDEOS_PREFIX/bin

-This will also crucially make the boot program visible globally, so that you can simply run "boot <myservice>" inside any service folder.
+This will also crucially make the boot program visible globally, so that you can simply run :code:`boot <myservice>` inside any service folder.

 Install libraries
 ~~~~~~~~~~~~~~~~~